bonesoul/CoiniumServ/README.md

 ### User Support

 Start by reading our [FAQ](https://github.com/CoiniumServ/CoiniumServ/wiki/FAQ) and [wiki](https://github.com/CoiniumServ/CoiniumServ/wiki/).
-If you need further help, join us over our user-support channel [#coiniumserv@freenode](http://webchat.freenode.net/?channels=%23coiniumserv&prompt=1&uio=OT10cnVlde).
+If you need further help, join us over our IRC channel.
 You can also use our [issues](https://github.com/CoiniumServ/CoiniumServ/issues) page to report bugs.

 ##### Where to get support?